zliu41/CIPs/CIP-plutus-modules/README.md

 a construct* to UPLC to tag values so that their use can be observed;
 this is a *minor* change which is backwards-compatible, but it would require a new PlutusCore language version.

+Building the module environment in to the CEK machine requires *adding a construct* to UPLC to refer to components of the module environment;
+this is a *minor* change which is backwards-compatible, but it would also require a new PlutusCore language version.

 Because this CIP changes the representation of scripts, it requires a new Plutus Core ledger language, and can only be introduced at a hard